modin-project/modin/docs/flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index.rst

 operations we can execute on a dataframe.

 1. We cannot handle frames that use data types not supported by OmniSciDB.
    Currently, we allow only integer, float, string, and categorical data types.

 2. Column data should be homogeneous.

 3. Can only support operations that map to relational algebra.
 This means most operations are supported over a single axis (axis=0) only.
 Non-relational operations like transposition and pivot are not supported.

-When the unsupported data type is detected or unsupported operations is requested we use the original pandas framework.
+When the unsupported data type is detected or unsupported operations is requested it falls back to the original pandas framework.

 Partitions
 ----------

-Partitioning is used to achieve high parallelism.
-In the case of OmniSciDB based execution parallelism is provided by OmniSciDB execution engine and we don't need to manage multiple partitions.
+In Modin, partitioning is used to achieve high parallelism.
+In the case of OmniSciDB-based execution, parallelism is provided by OmniSciDB execution engine itself and we don't need to manage multiple partitions.
 :py:class:`~modin.experimental.core.execution.native.implementations.omnisci_on_native.dataframe.dataframe.OmnisciOnNativeDataframe`
 always has a single partition.